ctchanandy/moodle-report_forumkeywords/README.md

 ## Usage

 The Forum Keywords Report extract keywords from all posts in a Forum activity and generate a word cloud with a table listing the weights of each keyword.
-It is mainly developed for analysing Chinese, but appeared to also work for English as long as "eng" option is selected for "Allow POS (special)".
+It is mainly developed for analysing Chinese but appeared to also work for English.
 The POS (part of speech) feature follow "ICTPOS3.0" specification (https://gist.github.com/luw2007/6016931) and only works for Chinese Words.

 When a keyword in the word cloud is clicked, a new page will pop-up and search the occurrences of it in the forum using the native search feature provided by Moodle.